mienaikoe/ziyu/Chapters/3-0-Part3.md

 _The foundation of society is Truth._

+&nbsp;

 _No other law comes before this._

+&nbsp;

 _In the absence of truth, everything is consumed._
 _Every chain in the armor of knowledge falls away_ _until nothing is left but ruin and doubt._

+&nbsp;

-- Philosopher Lanre um Shaki, Day 15,403 after the Fifth Cold
+— Philosopher Lanre um Shaki, Day 15,403 after the Fifth Cold